 Lisa Allen, mother of Carly

-Cedar Rapids ABC Channel 9 reports on Wheelchair Ramp Accessibility Program very own Bob Clark has a lengthy list of volunteering, from volunteering hours to rewiring houses to spending time to build accessibility wheelchair ramps.
+Cedar Rapids ABC Channel 9 reports on Wheelchair Ramp Accessibility Program’s very own Bob Clark, who has a lengthy list of volunteer initiatives, from volunteering hours to rewiring houses to building wheelchair ramps.